NRLMMD-GEOIPS/test_data_scat/README.md

 * geoips >= 1.5.3
 * Test data repos contained in $GEOIPS_TESTDATA_DIR for tests to pass.
+    * git lfs  # If using git to clone test repos

 IF REQUIRED: Install base geoips package